Search the Community

 Found 1 result

 Murdoch17 posted a topic in LEGO Train TechThe 4-10-4 (four leading, ten driving, four trailing) "Rainhill" wheel arrangement was so named after the Rainhill Trials of October 1829 in Rainhill, England of which the famous Rocket was the only entrant to complete the Trials.
 The Rainhill type was designed in 1927 and built in early 1928, though it was originally called the "Gigantic" type, but the planned Centenary of Steam celebration sealed the deal on the naming of the type.
 (Unfortunately, the plans for the potential celebration were postponed in July 1928 and finally cancelled one day before the Stock Market Crash of 1929.)
-The steam locomotive prototype of the 4-10-4 Rainhill type was painted a red and gray color-scheme with a light gay box on the tender and was sold by Baldwin Locomotive Works in 1928 to Brick Railway Systems, but due to technical teething troubles and because of it's unusual color scheme was nicknamed the Red Demon.
-The engine worked the trans-continental route on the "Spirit of the West" passenger train from New York to Los Angeles, with the Red Devil or one of it's type worked the portion west from St. Louis to Las Vegas.
-The original engine (Red Demon number 7975) worked this route from 1930 until being bumped to freight duties in early 1958.
-The engine then worked freights in diminishing numbers until being sidelined in 1966.
+The steam locomotive prototype of the 4-10-4 Rainhill type was painted a dark red and gray color-scheme with a light gay box on the tender and was sold by Baldwin Locomotive Works in 1928 to Brick Railway Systems, but due to technical teething troubles and because of it's unusual color scheme was nicknamed the Red Demon.
+The engine worked the trans-continental route on the "pan-American Limited" passenger train from New York to Los Angeles, with the Red Devil or one of it's type worked the portion west from St. Louis to Las Vegas.
+The Red Demon original engine (number 7957) worked this route from 1930 until being bumped to freight duties in early 1958.
+The engine then worked freights with it's thirty-nine brother's in diminishing numbers until this one was sidelined in 1971, the last of it's kind.
 The Red Demon was pulled out of the mothballs in 1973 for potential use on the 1976 American Bicentennial train but politics intervened and Texas and Pacific 2-10-4 number 610 got the job instead.
-After that, the engine's future looked bleak until the "Save the Red Demon" Committee was formed which raised enough money to restore the engine to working order by 1978 and has kept the engine in working order ever since until the Red Demon Incorporated moniker.
-This company uses five former Brick Railway Systems-styled coaches on fan trips, but they are wholly owned by Red Demon Inc. In reality, there was no 4-10-4 type of steam locomotive.
+After that, the engine's future looked bleak until the "Save the Red Demon 7957" Committee was formed which raised enough money to restore the engine to working order by 1978 and has kept the engine indoors and in tip-top shape ever since under the Red Demon Incorporated moniker.
+This company uses five former Brick Railway Systems-styled coaches on fan trips, but they are wholly owned by Red Demon Inc. The tender features the name of the railroad (Brick Railway Systems) on it's side, with a light at the rear and a ladder to the top deck.
+In reality, there was no 4-10-4 type of steam locomotive.
 It was strangely skipped over in the age of steam... none of this wheel arrangement were ever built.
 The name Red Demon was chosen because the 4-14-4 type of Soviet Russia was the closest analogy to my loco... except mine works fine, while the Russian one never did much as it spread the track, ruined switches and pulled the freight cars' couplings apart due to it's raw power.
 The second reason for the name is the Red Devil, a heavily modified South African 4-8-4 engine with a gas producing combustion system and many modern improvements.
-That cape gauge engine worked beautifully, but was sadly mothballed in 2003.
-(EDIT 7/27/18: The Red Devil is again puling fan trip trains in South Africa!)
-The baggage car.
-These cars were all inspired by The Santa Fe Super Chief cars (10022 and 10025) and the Emerald Night's coach.
-(10194) The three streamlined coaches of the train.
-Each car on this train is 28 studs long, which is longer than my usual 24 studs long standard.
-Observation car of the Spirit of Legoredo passenger train.
-The original way these cars were styled had them all black and with a red base stripe, but I have added dark bluish gray fluting and more red to the mix to make them easier to take pictures of.
+That cape gauge engine worked beautifully, but was mothballed in 2003.
+As of 2018, however, the Red Devil is again puling fan trip trains in South Africa!
+The three regular coaches, all in the same color scheme as the engine.
+The Pan-American Limited's observation car.
 The whole train.
 Comments, Questions, Complaints, and Suggestions for the future are always welcome!
-EDIT 7/27/18: main post reformatted, pictures replaced with new ones and text updated.
+EDIT 4/2/19: main post reformatted, pictures replaced with new ones and text updated.